Ayurvedic food for a satisfying diet

 Have you ever eaten your way to the bottom of a bag of salt and vinegar potato chips only to find yourself feeling unsatisfied?
 Have you ever dug into a pint of Ben and Jerry’s, only to find yourself still craving something that’s missing?

 Welcome to the American diet.
-In our country, we attempt to use food, especially sweet and salty food, for comfort, yet find true satisfaction lacking.
+We attempt to use food, especially sweet and salty food, to find comfort in our country yet find true satisfaction lacking.
 Ayurveda, the “Science of Life,” tells us that salt and sugar are only two of the six tastes the body needs to maintain optimum health and feel truly satisfied after meals.

-Ayurveda holds that there are six tastes: sweet, sour, salty, bitter, pungent, and astringent.
-For optimum health, we need to taste them all, every day.
+Ayurveda holds six tastes: sweet, sour, salty, bitter, pungent, and astringent.
+For optimum health, we need to taste them all every day.
 Each one has a specific energetic effect on the body.
 They can warm us up or cool us down.
 They can make us feel complacent or motivated.
 Taken together, the six tastes can lead the body and mind into perfect balance and create a sense of real satisfaction.

 Mixing It Up

-Curry and rice is a favorite dish served at our dining hall.
+Curry and rice is a favourite dish served at our dining hall.

 Moreover, whatever you are eating, pay attention.
 If you are craving food, ask yourself what it is you really want.
 Craving can come out of habit, or it can be telling you about something your body needs — which may not be food.
-You could really be craving love and connection.
+For example, you could really be craving love and connection.

 Once you find a bit of balance, your own intuition will guide you to the right choices.
 Ayurveda is about conscious eating and pure satisfaction.